Tha Carter III: Commercial performance

 With opening day sales figures of approximately 423,000 copies, Tha Carter III debuted at number one on the US Billboard 200 chart, selling 1,005,545 copies in its first week.
 This became Wayne's first US number one debut and his sixth top-ten album.
 With its first week sales, it is the largest first week sales for any album in 2008 in the United States and the first album to reach the million mark in one week since 50 Cent's The Massacre (2005).
 In its second week, the album dropped to number two on the chart, behind Coldplay's Viva La Vida or Death And All His Friends, selling an additional 309,000 copies.
 By the end of 2008, Tha Carter III had sold approximately 2.88 million copies and it was named the best-selling album of the year in the United States by Billboard.
 On September 25, 2020, the album was certified six times platinum by the Recording Industry Association of America (RIAA), for combined sales and album-equivalent units of over six million units in the United States.

 Tha Carter III has also reached the top spot in the Canadian Albums Chart, selling nearly 21,000 units.
-Elsewhere, the album achieved moderate success, entering at only number 23 in the UK and number 34 on the Irish Album Chart.
+Elsewhere, the album known an international but moderate success due to the rise of popularity of "Lollipop", reaching the top ten in New Zealand and twenty in Norway and Switzerland, top thirty in the Netherlands, France and Germany.
+However, it entered at only number 23 in the UK and number 34 on the Irish Albums Chart.

+Tha Carter III was Wayne's first album to entering in several national album charts in 2008.